kentcdodds/bookshelf/README.md

   unfamiliar with, that's your cue to go back and review the other parts of EpicReact.Dev.

+> NOTE: The EpicReact.dev videos were recorded with React version ^16.13 and all
+> material in this repo has been updated to React version ^18.
+Differences are
+> minor and any relevant differences are noted in the instructions.

 ## System Requirements

 - [git][git] v2.13 or greater